mdaser/pine64/u-boot/README.md

 Depending on the configuration, you have to copy a kernel image, a device tree blob, and possibly an initial RAM file system to the boot partition and adjust the paths and file names in the script accordingly.

+- Create root partition :house:

-The root file system may be stored on the second partition.
+The root file system may be stored on the second partition; e.g. by extracting **rootfs.tar**.